jlw4958/MessageGenerator/README.md

 She's currently still in the works, but I've got some important core functionality working for the visual aspect of the message delivery.
 Check back to see if the task list has been updated ;-)

+Feel free to look at my notes to see my funky little thought process~

 ## Language(s)
 - C#